exploratory-io/book/terms.md

 Exploratory shall not be liable to you or to any third-party for any modification, price change, suspension or discontinuance of the Service.

-## E. Copyright and Content Ownership
+## F. Copyright and Content Ownership

 We claim no intellectual property rights over the material you provide to the Service.
 Your profile and materials uploaded remain yours.
 However, by setting your Charts, Data, and Notes to be viewed publicly, you agree to allow others to view your Content.
 By setting your projects to be viewed publicly, you agree to allow others to view and fork your projects.